 The thing is, though, those ideas are already there well before the health care provider starts talking about them.
 In my work as a nurse, I’ve done some harm reduction teaching before with clients who self-harm.
 It seemed like a way to acknowledge and accept their reality and their struggles.

 The National Self-Harm Network publishes a guide called Cutting the Risk: Self-Harm, Self-Care and Risk Reduction.
 The guide covers anatomy, including the locations of major veins and arteries and different types of tissue, including the consequences of cutting through each type.
 It’s not sensationalistic about this, but rather very matter-of-fact.
 Other topics include wound care, infection prevention, ways to manage bleeding, caring for burns, and advice on when to seek medical help.
 The guide recommends first aid supplies to have on hand.

 The National Self-Harm Network also has a Harm Yourself Less Workbook that is written by people who self-harm.
 It asks a lot of reflective questions to help people explore all aspects of their self-harming experience.
 This can be used as a personal learning and growth tool, or it can be worked on with a therapist to enhance the impact.

-I think there was only ever one person I ever told about my self-harm.
+I think there was only one person I ever told about my self-harm.
 I disclosed it to a coworker/friend that I was close to and who already knew about my depression.
 We’d been talking about a client self-harming.
-For whatever reason I decided to bring up my own experience with it, and he quickly cut me off, saying he didn’t want to hear that from me.
+For whatever reason, I decided to bring up my own experience with it.
+He quickly cut me off, saying he didn’t want to hear that from me.
 Um, okay.

 Is self-harm something you’ve struggled with?
 Have you incorporated harm reduction strategies?